TaqdeesHigh/Pets/Readme.md

 ### Permissions

 Adjust the permissions in your server's permission manager or `permissions.yml` to control which players can access specific pet types.
-By default, pet types are set to `op`.
+By default, pet types are set to `default=false`.

 ## Features In Detail